Disclosure

 Why You Should Use a VPN on Mobile Data

 • To bypass geo-restrictions.
 It’s very useful when you’re traveling to a different country and want to access services that are only available in your home country.
 With a VPN, you can connect to a server in any country you like.
-This way, you can access content blocked in your current location.
+This lets you access content blocked in your current location.

 • To prevent ISP throttling.
 Your internet service provider may throttle your internet speed when using a mobile data plan.
-Some mobile providers also throttle certain types of traffic, such as video streaming or gaming, to conserve bandwidth.
+Some mobile providers also throttle certain types of traffic, like video streaming or gaming, to conserve bandwidth.
 By using a mobile VPN, you can prevent your ISP from detecting what you do online.
 This way, you can avoid throttling and maintain faster speeds.

 Pros and Cons of Using a VPN on Wi-Fi and Mobile Data